Rebolforces/castles/README.md

 # Japanese Castle Classifier.

-For infomation Japanese Castles see http://jcastle.info
+For information on Japanese Castles see http://jcastle.info